ripliveit/riplive.it/README.md

 ## Riplive.it Front end application
-The riplive.it front end application.
+The Riplive.it front end application.
-It consists in a NodeJS front end API + static server + an Angular Js application used to show all riplive.it content to the user.
+It consists in a NodeJS front end API + static server + an AngularJS application used to show all riplive.it contents to the user.
 Run on port 8080.
 Proxied by an Nginx instance.

 ## Installation and run
 Clone the repository, than install all application's dependencies: